Wondering if you and your partner are on the same page?

 This is an interesting conversation that we have with clients.
-It seems for the most part there are two categories when it come to this particular situation.
-The first, is the new couple.
-This is where one of the two feel they are more invested than the other.
-The second, is the couple who is maybe a year into their relationship and they have yet to be clear on where the relationship is going.
+It seems, for the most part, there are two categories when it comes to this particular situation.
+The first is the new couple.
+This is where one of the two feels they are more invested than the other.
+The second is the couple who is maybe a year into their relationship, and they have yet to be clear on where the relationship is going.

 As matchmakers, it is usually clear to us exactly what is happening, once we have the information.
 This can be a tricky path to walk when you want to be sensitive to your client’s feelings.
 You want to be supportive, yet truthful, so you avoid the client wasting their time in the wrong relationship.

 Let’s start with the new couple of maybe a few months.
 They have been dating and are now in a committed relationship, yet they really have not had any discussions about future plans.
 This usually comes up when one person in the relationship has stronger feelings and knows that they may be more invested in the relationship than their partner.
 What you have to do is have the client decide the following question, ” Are you ready to hear the answer if the answer is not what you want to hear?”